egamezmendez/Python-Costco-Sales-Analysis/README.md

 4. Which is the most preferred ship mode?
 5. Which are the most profitable category and sub-category?

 The results are surprising as they do not align with the sales made at my warehouse #1124.
+The dataset was retrived from https://github.com/vizh4l.